Reading-eScience-Centre/leaflet-coverage/README.md

 }).addTo(map)
 ```

-Have a look [this codepen](http://codepen.io/letmaik/pen/OXgPXQ) for a full example that uses a [CoverageJSON](http://covjson.org) temperature grid as a data source.
+Have a look at [this codepen](http://codepen.io/letmaik/pen/OXgPXQ) for a full example that uses a [CoverageJSON](http://covjson.org) temperature grid as a data source.

 ## Notes